 How to transfer your case to Conspiracy Solicitor

-If you are unhappy with your current solicitors or feel you need the specialist expertise of our experienced criminal defence team, we would be happy to talk with you about taking over your defence.
+If you are unhappy with your current solicitors or feel you need the specialist expertise of our experienced criminal defence team, we would be happy to talk with you about taking over your importation of drugs defence.

 Where you are covering the cost of your own defence, or have not yet been granted legal aid (a Representation Order), transferring your case to us is straightforward.
 Simply get in touch and we will be happy to discuss this with you.